pocketarena/pasdkdoc/source/index.html.md

 1. Insert script in the head tag of your game.
 2. Create a new instance of SDK
-3. After below `onComplete` function is triggered, you can just call any API.
+3. After `onComplete` function of `ISREADY` is triggered, you can just call any SDK API.

 <aside class="notice">